intel/nauta/docs/user-guide/actions/getting_started.md

 ### Trained Model

 Servable models (as with other training artifacts) can be saved by a training script.
 As previously mentioned, to access these you have to use the command provided by the `nctl mount` command and mount output storage locally.
 All the example scripts save servable models servable models in their model's subdirectory.
-To use models like this for inference, mount the input storage too because models have to be accessible from inside of the cluster.
+To use models like this for inference mount the `input` storage too, because models have to be accessible from inside of the cluster.

 For the single experiment example, execute these commands: